LieselWong/workshop/README.md

 **Interesting Tech News:** [Apple AirTags - A perfect tool for stalking](https://www.bbc.com/news/technology-60004257)

 ###Lecture
-* www-data
-* top.... command thing
+* www-data is a 'user' for Ubuntu and allows it to access your website files.

 ### Classwork
 * We continued to work on deploying our P01 flask apps on Digital Ocean in class.